-Thanks to laws supported by Senate Republicans in 2022 and 2023, Indiana is in the middle of a staggered individual income-tax cut that will save Hoosiers almost $300 million in 2024 and $2 billion over the first five years.
-The rate is dropping each year until it bottoms out at 2.9% in 2027.
+Thanks to laws supported by Senate Republicans in 2022 and 2023, Indiana is in the middle of a staggered individual income-tax cut that will save Hoosiers almost $500 million in 2025 and $2 billion in the first five years.
+The rate is guaranteed to go down each year until 2027, when it will reach 2.9%.
+Starting in 2030, a tax-cut trigger will kick in every other year if state revenue grows at a reasonable rate.

 Other income-tax cuts include: